What if the property looks fine at first glance, but damage, missing fittings, or unfinished work appears after settlement?

 Blocked or slow-draining sinks, basins, showers, and floor wastes are common issues.
 In new builds, these can result from construction debris left in the drainage system.
 External drainage should also be checked to ensure water flows away from the building and does not pool against the foundation.

-Non-Functional Power Outlets and Switches
+Non-Functional Power Points and Switches

 Exposed Wiring